EyalAr/Portage/README.md

 - `pattern {String}`: The pattern of topics of which publications to subscribe.
    See topic structure below.
 - `callback {Function}`: Callback function to invoke when a message is published whose topic matches the pattern.
-The function is called with the published arguments.
+The function is called with two arguments:
+      0. `data`: The published data.
+      0. `meta`: An object which contains the following properties:
+         - `topic {String}`: The topic of the publication.
+         - `called {Integer}`: The number of times this subscription has been invoked, **not** including the current time.
+         - `limit {Integer}`: Invocation limit of this subscription, or null if no limit.
+         - `last {Boolean}`: Flag if this invocation is the last.

 **Return value** is an object with the following methods: